 Vietnam is a country with an interesting history, rich with culture, magnificent beaches, and coastlines, hundreds of spiritual temples, breathtaking landscapes, buzzing cities, delicious food, and wonderful people.
-Vietnam is one of my favorite destinations in South East Asia!

 Having backpacked all over Vietnam myself, I have a pretty fair idea of what you need to add to your Vietnam packing list and why!